Sindvero/Simon-Game-ESP8266/ReadMe.md

 ![electronicSchema](img/adafruit_project_webapp.png "Electonic Schema")

-You just to pull my repository, upload the file system (with the css, JS and HTML files), build main.cpp and upload the binary file.
+To install the game, you just need to pull my repository, upload the file system (with the css, JS and HTML files), build main.cpp and upload the binary file.

 ## Interface